AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 *Crumb 2169*: **My Competitors**: The crumbs aspire to be the largest collection of literary pieces written by a single author in history.
 My only real competitor is Japanese poet Takahama Kyoshi (1874-1959), who wrote more than 30,000 haiku.
 There’s also the Qianlong Emperor of China (1711-1799), who wrote some of the 41,800 poems collected under his name, maybe around 10,000, but I mention him mainly to note that he’s not in the race.
 There’s only Mr. Takahama and me.
 If I live to 75, I have a chance at beating him.

+## Free Immortality Offered

+*Crumb 1898*: **You Can Also Become Part of the Crumbs**: Leave your anecdote or especial request somewhere the crumb-smith can run into it, and he will turn it into a crumb.
+Offer expires with the crumb-smith himself.
+Faithfulness to your request will never be taken into account for the making of the crumb.

 ## In a single text file

 - [Crumbs.txt (ongoing)](https://raw.githubusercontent.com/AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/refs/heads/main/Crumbs.txt)